doitsujin/dxbc-spirv/ir/ir.md

 - `ConvertItoI` converts between integer types of different size.
 If the result type is larger than the source and the source is signed, it will be sign-extended, otherwise it will be zero-extended.
 If the result type is smaller, excess bits are discarded.
   If the two types only differ in signedness, this instruction is identical in behaviour to `Cast` and will be lowered to it.
+- `ConvertF32toPackedF16` takes a vector of `f32`, performs a conversion to `f16`, and packs both into a single unsigned integer with the first component of the vector stored in the lower 16 bits of the result.
+This instruction does not require hardware support for 16-bit floating point arithmetic.
+The float conversion must use round-to-zero semantics.
+- `ConvertPackedF16toF32` takes a single `u32` as two packed `f16` and converts them to an `f32` vector.
+This instruction does not require hardware support for 16-bit floating point arithmetic.
 - `Cast` is a bit-pattern preserving cast between different types that must have the same bit size.
 Vector types are allowed.

 `ConsumeAs` is a helper instruction that is used to resolve and back-propagate expression types in an untyped IR, and will be